Nischalb10/DSA-in-Cpp/Arrays/analysis/minTimeToVisitAllPoints.md

 The solution uses a simple approach to iterate through the list of points and compute the time taken to travel from one point to the next.

-The Python code provided employs a function `minTimeToVisitAllPoints` under a `Solution` class.
+The code provided employs a function `minTimeToVisitAllPoints` under a `Solution` class.
 This function makes use of a list comprehension along with the built-in Python function `sum` to accumulate a total.

 Here's a step-by-step walkthrough of what the given solution does: